jfeldstein/jQuery.EpochChart.js/README.md

 jQuery.EpochChart.js
 ====================

-HighCharts mashup for plotting important chronological events on top of your trending data
+Learn what decisions and macro events affected your growth, by plotting your numbers and key chronological events on the same axis.

 Built by [@jfeldstein](http://twitter.com/jfeldstein), originally announced at http://jfeldstein.com/...